Jako/PHx-Modifier/README.md

-isnumeric | **(conditional)** Will be set to true  if the string is numeric. isnotnumeric | **(conditional)** Will be set to true  if the string is not numeric. iteration  | Iteration counter for PHx for snippets that have not an iteration counter. longOptionValue | Retreives the 'long' leftside option value for a select/checkbox/radio template variable. notinlist | **(conditional)** Will be set to true if the string is not a members of a comma separated list. multi_and | **(conditional)** Will be set to true if all values in a comma separated list are true (not eqal 0 or empty string).
+isnumeric | **(conditional)** Will be set to true  if the string is numeric. isnotnumeric | **(conditional)** Will be set to true  if the string is not numeric. iteration  | Iteration counter for PHx for snippets that have not an iteration counter. jsonencode | Returns the JSON representation of the string.
+Outer quotes could be removed by option. longOptionValue | Retreives the 'long' leftside option value for a select/checkbox/radio template variable. notinlist | **(conditional)** Will be set to true if the string is not a members of a comma separated list. multi_and | **(conditional)** Will be set to true if all values in a comma separated list are true (not eqal 0 or empty string).